 While the job market ebbs and flows, one trend that has remained constant is the demand for passive candidates.
 In fact, I would go so far as to say there is a war for passive candidates.
 The demand for passive candidates may change from industry to function, but even in the depths of the recession of 2008 and 2009, smart companies were strategically planning or launching searches with the goal of recruiting that superstar whom no one thought would leave.

 A passive candidate can take many different forms.
 It may be the candidate who hasn't prepared a resume in a decade.
 It could be the candidate who has never returned a recruiter's calls.
 It might be someone who dreams of a different role but does not have the time to review executive postings on LinkedIn or professional organizations.
 Lastly, it could be the person who, because of his or her location, is not easily findable by a search firm.

-Our job and what we have done well for thirty years is to identify the best candidates regardless of whether they are active or passive.
+Our job and what we have done well for thirty-five years is to identify the best candidates regardless of whether they are active or passive.
 I see my role as a consultant, connector, and communicator who can help a client define a clear picture of the type of person and the skills required for a critical role, and then in turn identify, recruit and educate an ideal executive about our client and the opportunity.

 What will entice a passive candidate to move?

 Over the years I have witnessed a wide range of tactics by employers to keep recruiters from contacting their executives.
 But even the best companies and managers are susceptible to losing their top talent.
 Today, we're sharing the top five reasons a passive candidate might consider a position with a new company.